dcop7/tips_and_guides/workflow/personal_productivity_system.md

 The physical Archive folder is still the right destination for things that *don't* have a Status field of their own to retire into — an Area that stops being relevant, a Resource page that goes stale, anything living as a plain page rather than a database row.
 For anything structured, the database itself is the archive; a view is just a lens on it.

-**Someday/Maybe follows a different rule, because it isn't meant to keep a record.** When an idea there gets acted on, it graduates into a Project — and the Project is now the permanent home for that work (its `Created time`, covered in Part 9, tells you how long it sat as "just an idea" first, if that's ever worth knowing).
+**Someday/Maybe** (the lightweight database for still-uncommitted ideas, detailed in Part 5) **follows a different rule, because it isn't meant to keep a record.** When an idea there gets acted on, it graduates into a Project — and the Project is now the permanent home for that work (a glance at its Created time tells you how long it sat as "just an idea" first, if that's ever worth knowing).
 The Someday/Ideas row can simply be deleted at that point.
 Keeping resolved ideas around, tagged or not, would slowly turn a quick-glance list back into something that needs its own review ritual — exactly what it was built to avoid.

 ---